digitalcredentials/signing-service/README.md

 `TENANT_SEED_CHEMISTRY101=z1AjQUBZCNoiyPUC8zbbF29gLdZtHRqT6yPdFGtqJa5VfQ6`

-The did:key is meant to be shared with others either directly by giving it to them or by publishing it in a public registry for use by verifiers.
+The did:key is meant to be shared with others, typically by publishing it in a public registry for use by verifiers.
 So about registries...

 ### DID Registries